ezntek/ezntek.github.io/content/posts/The GIIS hackathon X (a review) (part 2) (20240729T1317).md

 If you haven't checked the first article out, please do [here](https://ezntek.com/posts/the-giis-hackathon-x-a-review-part-1-20240726t1322/).

 This article will cover mainly the events on day one, along other appropriate stories fit for this article.
+Source code shown is in the state that it is in right now (i.e. the complete app).
+I only set up git later on in the development process due to time reasons.
+Some components may not be explained, that is to be expected.

 In summary, I thought the campus that the event was held in was pretty cool in all, and gave off some heavy hospital vibes.
 Despite the very late start and